When a WordPress site runs slowly, the wp_options

 table on every page.
 When object caching is enabled, WordPress stores frequently used wp_options

-data in memory (such as in Redis or Memcached) instead of retrieving it from the database each time.
+data in memory instead of retrieving it from the database each time.
 This reduces database load and speeds up page load times.

 file or using plugin settings.
 This setup allows WordPress to automatically cache and retrieve wp_options